-When running a business that requires vans for the job, the decision on where to acquire them can be difficult.
+When running a business that requires vans for the job, the decision on where to acquire them from can be difficult.
 What is the best, most efficient and the cheapest way of getting maybe just one van or a fleet of vans?

-Pros of van leasing
+Pros and cons of van leasing

+Upgrading your van brings a business a cleaner, more-cost-effective fleet.
 If you are interested in upgrading your vans or the agreement itself, there is flexibility regarding updating your vans depending upon what has been agreed in the agreement terms.

 There are lower maintenance and repair costs for your vans when you lease them.

-No matter if you have excellent credit or poor credit, when it comes to van leasing, all credit is considered.
+No matter if you have excellent credit or poor credit when it comes to van leasing, all credit is considered.

 Cons of van leasing

-If you find you very much like your vans and are keen on owning them, unfortunately you only have that option if you take out a personal contract purchase agreement (PCP).
+If you find you very much like your vans and are keen on owning them, unfortunately, you only have that option if you take out a personal contract purchase agreement (PCP).

 If you find that you want to terminate your van leasing agreement instead of upgrading it, there will be a cost for early termination of the contract.